MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 But it was all part of the plan!

 From the side, Kitty hurled a rope with perfect aim.
-Bramble caught it mid-air, swung in a wide arc, and landed - thud! - on the towering unicycle.
+Bramble caught it mid-air, swung in a wide arc, and landed - *thud!* - on the towering unicycle.
 The crowd erupted in cheers.

 He pedaled across the deck, which rocked gently with the tide.
-Then - BOOM!
-The Lobsters of Death were cannoned into the sky, parachutes unfurling like fireworks.
+Then - *BA-BOOM!* The Lobsters of Death were cannoned into the sky, parachutes unfurling like fireworks.

-One by one, Bramble caught them - juggling claws and shells with dazzling precision as he cycled across the deck… and then, off the plank.
+One by one, Bramble caught them - juggling claws and shells with dazzling precision as he cycled across the deck… and then, off the plank...

 Another gasp.
 The dodos clutched their feathers.
 Surely this was extinction in motion.
 Bramble and the lobsters vanished beneath the waves.

 Silence.